Frequently Asked Questions

 Q: What credentials do I need to log in to the service

-A: You require a DPoD enterprise tenant account created through the Google Cloud Platform marketplace to access the Key Broker for Google Cloud EKM service.
+A: You require a DPoD subscriber tenant account created through the Google Cloud Platform marketplace to access the Key Broker for Google Cloud EKM service.
 This tenant is automatically generated and bound when you provision the Key Broker for Google Cloud EKM through the Google Cloud Marketplace.

 Q: Can I log into the DPoD GUI using my Key Broker for Google Cloud EKM service subscription?

-A: Creating a Key Broker for Google Cloud EKM automatically generates and binds the Key Broker for Google Cloud EKM to a DPoD tenant and registers the user as the primary tenant administrator.
+A: Creating a Key Broker for Google Cloud EKM automatically generates and binds the Key Broker for Google Cloud EKM to a DPoD subscriber tenant and registers the user as the primary tenant administrator.
 You can log in to the tenant url to access DPoD platform features such as User Management, Tenant Management and Reporting.
-The Key Broker for Google Cloud EKM may be accessed from the tenant by selecting the name of the Key Broker for Google Cloud EKM in the Services Table.
+The Key Broker for Google Cloud EKM may be accessed from the tenant by selecting the name of the Key Broker for Google Cloud EKM in the View Services Table.

 Q: Can I use the service over the DPoD API?